How to Use Engine Degreasers to Keep Your Engine Bay Spotless

 Ensure the engine is completely cool.
 Applying degreaser on a hot engine may cause damage and reduce the product’s effectiveness as it could evaporate too quickly.

-Finish Engine Bay Degresing with a Protectant
+Step 7 – Finish with a Protectant (Optional)

 For extra protection, apply an engine protectant to plastic and rubber components.
 This helps prevent dirt buildup and adds a polished, showroom-ready finish to your engine bay.